 When we consider that rail accounts for just 3% of the overall CO2 emissions from transport3, we can see that overall it is not a large contributor.
 Despite this, there is no denying that renewables will fuel more and more of the rail industry's future.
 Especially as older diesel-powered trains are phased out and more electric trains come into service.

 The rail industry is not shying away from the importance of renewable energy.
 Countries all around the world are playing their part.
 From India to Australia and even the UK.

 In August 2019, the first railway line opened in the UK that is powered by solar.
 It’s not just the trains that are benefitting from renewable energy4.
-This exciting project in Hampshire, UK uses a small solar farm to supply power to signalling and lights.
+This exciting project in Hampshire, UK uses a small solar farm to supply power to signaling and lights.
 Additionally, the track also receives a small amount of electricity.

-Climate change charity 10:10, Community Energy South and Network Rail launched the project.
+Climate change charity 10:10, Community Energy South, and Network Rail launched the project.
 Known as Riding Sunbeams, the project is proof that renewable energy has the potential to change the rail industry.

 The hope is that eventually, they can bypass the national grid.
 These examples are the beginning of the future for the railway industry.

 Bankset Energy Corporation also has big plans for the rail industry.
 Using solar panels that can be attached to railway sleepers, it plans to eventually undertake the largest solar panel installation in the world.